-The head of the U.N. atomic watchdog agency and top Iranian officials announced they reached an agreement on Sunday for international inspectors to start being provided with reduced access to Tehran’s nuclear program.
+VIENNA (AN) — The head of the U.N. atomic watchdog agency and top Iranian officials announced they reached an agreement on Sunday for international inspectors to start getting reduced access to Tehran's nuclear program.

 The agreement was made public in a brief joint statement from Rafael Mariano Grossi, director-general of the Vienna-based International Atomic Energy Agency, or IAEA, along with Iran's Vice President Eshaq Jahangiri and Ali Akbar Salehi, the head of the Atomic Energy Organization of Iran, or AEOI.

 Though the statement "recalled and reaffirmed the spirit of cooperation and enhanced mutual trust" between the parties, AEOI said that as of next Tuesday it "will stop the implementation of the voluntary measures" under the 2015 Iranian nuclear deal known as the Joint Comprehensive Plan of Action, or JCPOA, and IAEA "will continue with its necessary verification and monitoring activities for up to three months."

 Grossi told journalists in Vienna upon his return from a two-day trip to Iran that he hopes this "temporary, bilateral, technical understanding" for IAEA monitoring will "stabilize a situation which was very unstable."

 He expressed regret Iranian law required the suspension of some monitoring provisions, but emphasized that was the reason for his trip: to reach a bilateral deal "that will allow us to bridge this period" of relative uncertainty.
 IAEA has been receiving hundreds of thousands of images a day from surveillance cameras until now, but Iran's new law requires it to stop sharing that recorded footage.